This page reviews mostly free yet quality software and other resources mainly for music students.

 Note: Look especially for the two truly Free Culture licenses: CC-BY and CC-BY-SA.
 The NC or ND restrictions are problematic even though they permit sharing the original work.

 Of course, one library can't have everything.
-The Michigan eLibrary online catalog allows you to quickly request titles from most libraries in the state and they will be delivered for you for FREE to your local library branch.
+The Michigan eLibrary online catalog allows you to quickly request titles from most libraries in the state and they will be delivered for you at no charge to your local library branch.
 I highly recommend utilizing these resources and only buying retail books when it truly makes sense.

 Future for this page...If you have any suggestions about resources you think should be mentioned here, please feel free to let me know.
 If you have trouble with or other opinions about the programs mentioned here, let me know.
 Thanks!